alexhowell2a/alexhowell2a.github.io/_pages/about.md

 # Life roadmap

 *Not since birth, but since I started programming and stuff.
 Some years and events are missing from pretty obvious reasons about privacy

+##### 2011 (or 2012)

+- First tablet, a Serioux S716 Tab with 512MB RAM, 1.2Ghz processor and 2GB of storage.
+Sadly the tab died four years later, may try to revive it someday.
+- First computer, a Compaq office computer with Windows 2000, a floppy drive, and no Internet connection.
+Did not check its specs, so I don't know anything else other than I used to play Solitaire and Pinball 3D on it.

+##### 2014

+- New tablet, a Samsung Galaxy Tab 4 7.0", (presently running a custom ROM with Android 4.4.4 KitKat, ROMs are very scarce for this board), running out of box Android 4.2 Jelly Bean.
+Still runs today, mostly runs smaller games and used for YouTube and drawing in the free time.

 ##### 2015